Zero Tolerance Against Violators Of Plastic Bags Ban: Officials - UrduPoint

 In Kenya, he informed that there had been biodegradable bags made from various natural weeds and shrubs which were completely Eco-friendly and zero harmful.
 There had been a fine of US$ 4,000 in Kenya on breaching the prohibition of plastic bags which was a very huge amount.

-"The team has confiscated around 70 to 80 Kilograms (kg) plastic bags on Tuesday from various outlets and shops making it to a total of around 240 kg till date in various inspection visits across ICT," he added.
+"The team has confiscated around 70 to 80 Kilograms (kg) plastic bags on Tuesday from various outlets and shops making it to a total of more than 240 kg till date in various inspection visits across ICT," he added.